tabassum-khan/Data-Structures-and-Algorithms/recursion/README.md

 ## Introduction

 - Recursion is a process in which a function calls itself directly or indirectly.
-Recursion break down a complex problems into smaller subproblems to make it easier and simpler.
+Recursion break down a complex problem into smaller subproblems to make it easier and simpler.
 - A recursive function has a:
   - **Base case:** The function keeps calling itself until the base condition is true and the execution stops.
 The function returns to the previous stack.
 A recursive function can have multiple base cases.
-  - **Recursive case:** The function calls itself and can also have some other code.
+  - **Recursive case:** The function calls itself and also has some code.

 - Example:
  ```